BlinkTrack: Feature Tracking over 80 FPS via Events and Images: MultiTrack, EC-occ and EDS-occ

 \subsection{MultiTrack}

-For the generated dataset, following MultiFlow\cite{multiflow}, a background image is chosen from Flickr 30k Dataset\cite{flickr30k} while foreground images have two types.
-The first type consists of objects with transparent backgrounds from Google Scanned Objects\cite{googlescanned}, the other type has random polygons or smoothed shapes with random images hatch, whose shape is inspired by AutoFlow\cite{autoflow}, and images are from COCO2014\cite{coco}.
-With random translation, rotation, and scale of each image, the foreground images are overlaid together on background images, producing synthetic high frame rate images, instance maps, and dense tracks with visibility.
+Following MultiFlow\cite{multiflow}, our generated dataset is based on the premise that the background exhibits regular motion, whereas certain foreground objects present rapid motion and occlusion.
+The background images are selected from the Flickr 30k dataset\cite{flickr30k}, while the foreground images are of two types to provide more comprehensive features and occlusions.
+The first type consists of objects with transparent backgrounds from Google Scanned Objects\cite{googlescanned}, the other type has random polygons or smoothed shapes with random images hatched in these shapes.
+The shapes are inspired by AutoFlow\cite{autoflow}, and the hatched images are from COCO2014\cite{coco}.
+With random translation, rotation, and scale of each image, the foreground images are overlaid together on background images, producing synthetic high frame rate(1000 Hz) images, instance maps, and dense complex tracks with visibility.
 The high frame rate images are taken as input to DVS-Voltmeter\cite{Lin2022DVSVoltmeterSP} to generate synthetic event data while they are also sampled in a normal frame rate to get a color image.
-By using this pipeline, we generate MultiTrack as our train data.
+By using this pipeline, we generate MultiTrack as our training data.